All Episodes

 They speak about diarrhea in Africa.

-There's all these uh it's all a big distraction, divert and amplify.
+There's all these, it's all a big distraction, divert and amplify.

-And I I uh I think we know there's a lot more people you talk about Trump and um how he really speaks to people who are just disgusted.
+You talk about Trump and how he really speaks for people who are just disgusted.

-You talk to your neighbors and they think of the same thing, and they're saying, why is this not a bigger deal?
+You talk to your neighbors, and they're thinking the same thing, and they're saying, why is this not a bigger deal?

-Turn on the regular regular TV, you don't hear anything about it, you know, it just starts being censored.
+Turn on the regular TV, you don't hear anything about it.

 It's scary.

-No, the the uh and and I think there is a general uh w what's interesting is the way they all play this game in which uh and Ben Rhodes is was brilliant at that, where the Iranian nuclear threat, which is what it is.
+What's interesting is the way they all play this game in which, and Ben Rhodes was brilliant at that, where the Iranian nuclear threat, which is what it is, it's about crazy guys who don't respect the norms of prudent states, even like the Soviet Union.

-Nobody had to worry uh about the Cubans seizing the U.S. interest section in Havana.
+Nobody had to worry about the Cubans seizing the U.S. interest section in Havana.

 The Iranians aren't like that.

-And supposedly we're asked to believe that the people now in charge of Iran, when they go nuclear, they will behave the same with the same prudence that the Soviets or the Chinese behave with when they go nuclear.
+And supposedly, we're asked to believe that the people now in charge of Iran, when they go nuclear, they will behave with the same prudence that the Soviets or the Chinese behave with when they go nuclear.

 This idea that it's just the Washington shadow play that counts.

-If you listen to the way Ben Rhodes and those twelve-year-old speechwriters on the Charlie Rose talk show uh were speaking, it's actually a sign of decadence.
+If you listen to the way Ben Rhodes and those 12-year-old speechwriters on the Charlie Rose talk show were speaking, it's actually a sign of decadence.

-Um they're not dealing with anything real, they're just dealing with kind of artful perception and clever lines, like some like some kind of late-night sorority debate in which you come up with some devastating witticism uh that that that that impresses everybody in the room.
+They're just dealing with kind of artful perception and clever lines, like some kind of late-night sorority debate in which you come up with some devastating witticism that impresses everybody in the room.

-None of that matters to the because these guys are so clever.
+None of that matters to thee because these guys are so clever.

-And the real world consequences of that, Linda, uh, will be hung around this administration's neck, and history will not look kindly on them.
+And the real-world consequences of that, Linda, will be hung around this administration's neck, and history will not look kindly on them.

 Thanks for your call.